The Two-File LLM

 Karpathy opens by saying a 70-billion-parameter Llama 2 is, on your file system, two files:

-In 2026 that framing has gone from cute analogy to literal architecture.
-The local-LLM ecosystem — llama.cpp, ollama, mlx, vLLM — really is the run code.
-A .gguf or .safetensors file really is the parameters.
+In 2026 that framing has gone from analogy to architecture.
+The local-LLM ecosystem — llama.cpp, ollama, mlx, vLLM — is the run code.
+A .gguf or .safetensors file is the parameters.
 You can download Llama 3.1 70B Instruct as a single 40 GB Q4 GGUF and serve it with a 30 MB binary.
 The run.c has grown well past 500 lines, mostly because of quantisation kernels for every architecture, but the shape is exactly what Karpathy described.

 The deeper point he leaves implicit: those two files are the output of a months-long, multi-million-dollar process you can't reproduce from scratch even with the recipe.
 The compute has been spent.
 The parameter values are what they are.